avigewirtz/avigewirtz.github.io-/make/makefiles.md

 1. The program's dependency graph.
 This specifies the dependencies between the program's files and the commands to build each file from its dependencies.
 2. The latest modification timestamp of each of the program's files.

-make can obtain the files' timestamps on it's own from the filesystem.
-The dependency graph is provided through a user-written file known as a _makefile_, which we describe how to create in the next section.
+`make` can obtain the files' timestamps on it's own from the filesystem.
+The dependency graph is provided through a user-written file known as a _makefile_, which we'll describe how to create in the next section.
 Once an appropriate makefile is set up, the command:

 ```bash
 make